Skip to content

 Make Appointments & Get Care

-What is a Living Donor Kidney Transplant?
+What Is a Living Donor Kidney Transplant?

 UR Medicine's Approach

-We know that donating your kidney is a life-long commitment.
-We’re with you every step of the way.
 Our definition of success extends far beyond the operating room.
 We commit the time and resources to making your life after the transplant itself as successful as possible.
+It takes a team to perform a transplant.
+We’ve gathered a team of expert surgeons from all over the world.

 Our kidney donor team includes:

-• Transplant surgeons perform your procedure.
+• Transplant surgeons who perform your procedure.

-• Nephrologists evaluate whether it is safe for you to donate and take care of your kidneys after surgery.
+• Nephrologists who evaluate whether it is safe for you to donate and take care of your kidneys after surgery.

 • Independent living donor advocate, whose sole responsibility is to advocate for your best interests during the donation process.

-• Live donor coordinator will guide you through the donation evaluation and recovery.
+• Live donor coordinator who will guide you through the donation evaluation and recovery.

-• Dietitians help ensure you are getting proper nutrition and educate you on the type of diet you may need to follow before and after your donation.
+• Dietitians to help ensure you are getting proper nutrition and educate you on the type of diet you may need to follow before and after your donation.

-• Pharmacists dispense medication, answer questions, and consult with doctors about which medications are best for you.
+• Pharmacists to dispense medication, answer questions, and consult with doctors about which medications are best for you.

 • You are an important member of your care team!
 You will be kept up-to-date about your treatment plan and be involved in any decision-making.